-Haryana: Manohar Lal Khattar takes oath as chief minister for second term
+Haryana: Manohar Lal Khattar takes oath CM for second term, Dushyant Chautala becomes his deputy

-Jannayak Janta Party leader Dushyant Chautala was sworn-in as deputy chief minister in a ceremony at Raj Bhavan.
+The Jannayak Janta Party leader’s father Ajay Chautala, who is out of jail on a two-week furlough, attended the event.

 Manohar Lal Khattar was sworn-in as the chief minister of Haryana for second straight time on Sunday with the support of Dushyant Chautala-led Jannayak Janta Party and Independent legislators, ANI reported.
 Chautala took oath as deputy chief minister at the swearing-in ceremony held at Raj Bhavan in Chandigarh at 2.20 pm.

+Former chief minister and Congress leader Bhupinder Singh Hooda, former Punjab Chief Minister Parkash Singh Badal and Shiromani Akali Dal leader attended the event, The Indian Express reported.
+Dushyant Chautala’s father Ajay Chautala, who was granted furlough for a period of two weeks from Tihar Jail on Saturday, attended the event.
+In 2013, Ajay Chautala and his father OP Chautala were convicted in the teachers’ recruitment scam and are currently serving 10 years in prison.
+They were found guilty of illegally recruiting 3,206 junior basic teachers in 2000.

-Haryana Governor Satyadeo Narain Arya on Saturday invited the Bharatiya Janata Party to form the next government after Khattar and several legislators met him.
-“We collectively –including the BJP’s 40, JJP’s 10 and seven Independents, in all 57 MLAs – presented our claim before the Governor,” Khattar told reporters.
-Earlier in the day, the BJP held a meeting of its legislative party and unanimously elected Khattar as leader.
+Haryana Governor Satyadeo Narain Arya had invited the Bharatiya Janata Party to form the next government on Saturday after a meeting with Khattar and several legislators.
+“We collectively – including the BJP’s 40, JJP’s 10 and seven Independents, in all 57 MLAs – presented our claim before the Governor,” Khattar told reporters.
+Earlier in the day, the BJP had unanimously elected Khattar as leader at a meeting of its legislative party.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.